jjlong150/ExcelToGraphviz/docs/overview/README.md

 ---
-footer: Copyright (c) 2017-2023 Jeffrey J. Long
+footer: Copyright © 2017-2024 Jeffrey J. Long
 prev: /
 next: /install/
 ---

 # Overview

-## Introduction

-The **Relationship Visualizer** allows you to effortlessly collect relationship information in Excel and rapidly create relationship graphs.
+The *Relationship Visualizer* allows you to effortlessly collect relationship information in Microsoft Excel and rapidly create relationship graphs.
 The most effective way to demonstrate its capabilities is through visual examples.

 ## Visualize Relationships